dlbewley/guifreelife-src/content/blog/Storing-OpenShift-Credentials-with-1Password.md

 # What's in a Kubeconfig?

 When you interact with a kubernetes cluster the `kubectl` or `oc` client will read and store configuration details in a file affectionately known as "kubeconfig" located at `$HOME/.kube/config`.
 This file contains the CA certificates or `certificate-authority-data` used to validate communication with a cluster.
 The file also keeps track of the usernames and namespaces you interact with.
-The combination of those items forms what is known as a "context", but we can ignore that concept today.
+The combination of those items forms what is known as a "context".

 > :star: **Pro Tip:**
 > See [this post][1] for details on extracting the certificate data from a kubeconfig to enable your operating system and web browser to trust your cluster.